v0l/rummage/README.md

 By default, random search mode is used (faster for short patterns).

-To learn more about how search modes work in Rummage, see [docs/SEARCH.md](docs/SEARCH.md).

 ## Output

 Found keys are saved to `keys.txt` with private key, public key, and npub address.

-## License

-MIT License - Copyright (c) 2025 rossbates